Paul Ryan Boldly Rejects Trump’s War on the FBI, Which He Enabled

 Ryan’s rhetorical shift is notable, since he’s previously acted as a silent partner in Trump’s war on the Justice Department and FBI, dodging questions while ignoring pleas to rein in the campaign to discredit federal law enforcement officials led by House Intelligence Committee Chairman Devin Nunes.

-The speaker also left himself room to eventually back track, if he ever discovers evidence that confirms the deep state embedded a spy in the Trump campaign (then craftily declined to use any of the information they collected to keep Trump out of office).
+The speaker also left himself room to eventually backtrack, if he ever discovers evidence that confirms the deep state embedded a spy in the Trump campaign (then craftily declined to use any of the information they collected to keep Trump out of office).

 Even if there’s no action behind it, Ryan has chosen an odd time to challenge Trump and his allies.
 Gowdy, once celebrated as the head of the House’s Benghazi investigation, has been viciously attacked by fellow Republicans for pouring cold water on Spygate.
 Until Wednesday, no GOP lawmakers were publicly defending Gowdy, but Ryan opened the door for party members to openly criticize the president.
-After Ryan’s remarks, Senate Intelligence Committee Chairman Richard Burr – who was briefed with Ryan and other top lawmakers on the informant last month – said Gowdy’s analysis was correct.
-Then another Spygate rejection burst forth from GOP Representative Tom Rooney, who sits on the House intelligence committee.
+After Ryan’s remarks, Senate Intelligence Committee Chairman Richard Burr — who was briefed with Ryan and other top lawmakers on the informant last month — said Gowdy’s analysis was correct.
+Then another Spygate rejection burst forth from GOP Representative Tom Rooney, who sits on the House Intelligence Committee.

 “What is the point of saying that there was a spy in the campaign when there was none?”
 Rooney told Politico on Wednesday.
 “You know what I’m saying?
-It’s like, ‘Lets create this thing to tweet about knowing that it’s not true.’ … Maybe it’s just to create more chaos but it doesn’t really help the case.”
+It’s like, ‘Let’s create this thing to tweet about knowing that it’s not true.’ … Maybe it’s just to create more chaos but it doesn’t really help the case.”

 The GOP is already embroiled in turmoil that doesn’t have anything to do with the Russia probe.
 The entire GOP conference is set to meet on Thursday to hash out its internal divisions on immigration.
 Moderates are attempting to force a vote on several immigration bills, including one that would protect young undocumented immigrants from deportation in exchange for border security funding.
 Conservatives are demanding a vote on a much harsher bill and nothing else, and they’re blaming Ryan for failing to stop the moderates.